TEACHERS' STANDARDS

 By completing this course, you will:

-Have an understanding of why modelling reading comprehension is valuable when teaching pupils to read.
+have an understanding of why modelling reading comprehension is valuable when teaching pupils to read;

-Understand how to apply the teacher think-aloud method for reading comprehension.
+understand how to apply the teacher think-aloud method for reading comprehension;

-Explore strategies to implement its use when teaching pupils to read.
+explore strategies to implement its use when teaching pupils to read;

-Put your planned strategies into practice, seek feedback and review your own development.
+put your planned strategies into practice, seek feedback and review your own development;

-Evaluate your practice and consider your next steps.
+evaluate your practice and consider your next steps.

 Course Lessons